wearevolt/mobx-model/docs/model_instance_methods.md

 ### model.onInitialize

 This is a hook called when model instance is initialized.
-Redefine it in your methods to add functionality to each model instance, such as custom observable attribute
+Redefine it in your models to add functionality to each model instance, such as custom observable attribute

 ```
 class Model extends BaseModel {